 The Urban Redevelopment Authority (URA) of Pittsburgh received TAP* funding to enhance pedestrian safety in the Homewood neighborhood of Pittsburgh.
 The goal was to improve pedestrian safety and promote Safe Routes To School in the vicinity of Faison Elementory.
 Trans Associates provided transportation engineering and design services for the project as a prime contractor to the URA.

-Trans Associates performed a pedestrian needs study to identify and prioritize improvement recommendations.
+The pedestrian needs study to identified and prioritized improvement recommendations.
 Public meetings were held to present findings and confirm work scope.
 The PennDOT project development process was used to finalize design plans and prepare documents for bidding on PennDot’s ECMS system.

 Design Improvements Included

 - ADA ramp designs and new sidewalk/curb replacements